-The Designated Safeguarding Lead (DSL) has an awareness of local arrangements and timelines for the transition to the local safeguarding partnership arrangements and once arrangements are published ensure will have a good understanding of the school/college role in the new safeguarding partner arrangements.
+The Designated Safeguarding Lead (DSL) has an awareness of local arrangements and has a good understanding of the school/college role in the new Derby and Derbyshire Safeguarding Children Partnership arrangements.

 The establishment also has a deputy Designated Safeguarding Lead (DSL) to cover for when the Designated Safeguarding Lead (DSL) is not available; the lead responsibility however remains with the Designated Safeguarding Lead.